 Simply put, Brick Club can be for everyone. but as we are just getting this brand-new program up and running, we will have some more stringent prerequisites in place than our usual Miracle League of CT programming.
 Our plan is to start small and then grow the opportunities to a wider range of ages and abilities (including neurotypical people) to participate.
 We may even have a DUPLO® session for younger builders.

-For our first sessions we ask that participants meet the following criteria:
+We ask that participants meet the following criteria:

-- Be 8 – 21 years old for our first session on Saturday afternoons
+- Be 8 – 21 years old for our first session

 - Have the ability to follow 2-3 step instructions